fbjelonic/fbjelonic.github.io/_pages/projects.md

 ## Self started projects

-The following projects are ideas which came up in my mind which I want to solve.
+The following projects are ideas which came up randomly in my mind.
 So I used up some of my free time to see how far I could come.
-Scroll down to see my results.
+Keep going to see my results.

 ### Autonomous Driller - autonomous Car